When Claiming Business Expenses in Canada What Can I Deduct?

 Note that you cannot claim any drawings or salaries paid to the owner of the business.
 (Should you even be paying yourself a business salary?
 See Business Salary or Dividends - Which Is Better?)

-Also, when claiming business expenses, if you received any other rebate, grant, or assistance you would subtract the amount of that rebate, grant or assistance from the business expense to which it applied.
+Also, when claiming business expenses in Canada, if you received any other rebate, grant, or assistance you would subtract the amount of that rebate, grant or assistance from the business expense to which it applied.